 - Within teams.
 NVC assumes that everyone’s needs matter equally.
 Yet there is no system to ensure that; sociocracy offers rounds and the decision-making method consent as a way to ensure equal consideration within teams.

 - Between teams.
 In the same way, alignment across teams, using only NVC, could be achieved by talking with the other teams and exploring alignment based on needs and shared strategies – but it would depend on the attention of individuals whether that happens consistently.
 In sociocracy, linking as a tool ensures that alignment across teams happens reliably.

 - Among organizations.
 Since everyone’s needs matter, this is also true for stakeholders of the organization (whether they are inside or outside the organization) and related organizations.
 To consider and care for interdependence among organizations, sociocracy implements multi-stakeholder boards (Mission Circles) with stakeholders and members from allied or related organizations.

 Note that this codification of strategies that sociocracy brings does not lock an organization into certain practices/strategies.
-Since all agreements in sociocracy are by consent – which means they can be changed by consent – the strategies are easy to change.
+Since all agreements in sociocracy are by consent – which means consent can change all these agreements – the strategies are easy to change.
 The default-settings of sociocracy are an offer, a default-strategy, nothing more.

 Appendix: comparison of concepts